ouj/mou-mods/README.md

-mou-css-theme
+mou-mods
 =============

-This is the repository for Mou CSS and Theme I used.
+This is the repository for some modifications I made to Mou.

-mou
+CSS and Theme
 ---
-Mou is a amazing text editor for markdown.

-css
+I made two themes for Mou.
+The one I am using now is called Steel.

+Math Support
 ---
+I add math support to HTML export using [MathJax](http://www.mathjax.org/).
+Unfortunately, I am not able to put that in the preview window, since I do not have the code.